 PDFreactor contains fonts that will be used for the Default Font Mapping (p.
-88) when no other fonts could be registered on the system, e.g. because of insufficient file permissions or due to the fact that the there are no fonts available.
+107) when no other fonts could be registered on the system, e.g. because of insufficient file permissions or due to the fact that there are no fonts available.

-These fonts are distributed by RealObjects and licensed by their respective authors under the SIL Open Font License43.
+These fonts are distributed by RealObjects and licensed by their respective authors under the SIL Open Font License, the Apache License or a custom license.

 The packaged core fonts are: